inkVerb/VIP/201/Lesson-06.md

 - `git clone GitHub-REPOSITORY-address` is how `git` "downloads" a GitHub repo
 - When downloading a .zip file or .tar file (tarball) from GitHub, the contents will have a strange name
 - Using `git clone` is the simplest way to download a GitHub repo
+  - GitHub repos contain some read-only files in the `.git` directory
+  - Deleting these needs the `-f` flag to avoid prompts
+    - `rm -rf somegitrepo`

 ___